n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googletasks.md

 # Google Tasks

-Google Tasks node allows you to automate work in the Google Tasks platform and integrate Google Tasks with other applications. n8n has built-in support for a wide range of Google Tasks features, which includes basic operations like adding, updating, and retrieving contacts.
+The Google Tasks node allows you to automate work in the Google Tasks platform and integrate Google Tasks with other applications. n8n has built-in support for a wide range of Google Tasks features, which includes basic operations like adding, updating, and retrieving contacts.

 On this page, you'll find a list of operations the Google Tasks node supports and links to more resources.